 Smash will allow you to choose the length of availability for your files once you upload them.
 However, files are deleted automatically after 14 days if you use the free version, but you can keep them for up to 1 year with the paid version.

-It is also possible to protect the images with a password if you prefer an extra layer of security.
+It is also possible to protect the images with a password for invited users if you prefer an extra layer of security.
 But, to get this and many other features, you should go for their paid online services that start at $5/month for the Pro package that accommodates one user.

 Like many photographers, the chances are you are already using Adobe Lightroom for photo editing during the post-production stage.
 The tool is handy in the photography business as it is also great for sharing images with clients.